kartik-v/strength-meter/README.md

 strength-meter
 ==============

 A dynamic strength meter for password input validation with various configurable options.
+The strength scoring calculation is inspired from [password meter](http://passwordmeter.com) created by Jeff Todnem.

 ## Features